opensearch-project/project-website/_posts/2026-01-09-configuring-investigation-and-chatbot-features-in-opensearch.md

 ```

-## Results
+## Using OpenSearch intelligent assistant features

 After completing the configuration, you'll have access to OpenSearch's intelligent assistant capabilities through multiple interfaces.
-The setup provides three key components that work together to deliver comprehensive AI-powered functionality.
+The setup provides the following key components that work together to deliver comprehensive AI-powered functionality.

-### Investigation Entry Point
+### Investigations

-The investigation feature is accessible through the main OpenSearch Dashboards interface, providing users with an intuitive entry point to AI-powered data analysis.
+Investigations are accessible through the main OpenSearch Dashboards interface, as shown in the following image.

 <img src="/assets/media/blog-images/2026-01-09-configuring-investigation-and-chatbot-features-in-opensearch/investigation-interface.png" alt="OpenSearch Investigation Entry Point"/>{: .img-fluid }

-### Investigation Workflow in Action
+### Investigation workflow

-The investigation feature demonstrates advanced AI capabilities, including automated analysis, pattern recognition, and comprehensive reporting based on your data queries.
+Investigations demonstrate advanced AI capabilities, including automated analysis, pattern recognition, and comprehensive reporting based on your data queries, as shown in the following image.

 <img src="/assets/media/blog-images/2026-01-09-configuring-investigation-and-chatbot-features-in-opensearch/investigation-workflow.png" alt="Investigation Workflow Example"/>{: .img-fluid }

-### Chatbot Functionality
+### Chatbot functionality

-The chatbot interface enables real-time conversations with your data, allowing users to ask questions in natural language and receive intelligent responses powered by the configured ML models.
+The chatbot interface enables real-time conversations with your data, allowing you to ask questions in natural language and receive intelligent responses powered by the configured ML models, as shown in the following image.

 <img src="/assets/media/blog-images/2026-01-09-configuring-investigation-and-chatbot-features-in-opensearch/chatbot-interface.png" alt="OpenSearch Chatbot Interface"/>{: .img-fluid }

-### Triggering Investigation from Chatbot
+### Triggering an investigation from the chatbot

 You can seamlessly trigger investigation workflows directly from the chatbot interface by typing `/investigate` in the input box.
-This command initiates an investigation session, and you can click on the links provided in the chatbot responses to navigate to the investigation page.
+This command initiates an investigation session.
+You can select the links provided in the chatbot responses to navigate to the investigation page, as shown in the following image.

 <img src="/assets/media/blog-images/2026-01-09-configuring-investigation-and-chatbot-features-in-opensearch/chatbot-trigger-investigation.png" alt="Trigger Investigation from Chatbot"/>{: .img-fluid }

+## Try it

+Now that you've seen how to configure OpenSearch's investigation and chatbot features, we encourage you to try them in your own environment.
+Follow the setup steps in this guide to enable AI-powered data analysis and natural language interactions with your OpenSearch data.

+We'd love to hear about your experience!
+Share your feedback, questions, and use cases on the [OpenSearch forum](https://forum.opensearch.org/).
+Your insights help us improve these features and build a stronger open-source community around AI-powered search and analytics.